-Focusing a significant portion of the group vice presidents' bonuses on operating profit and trade working capital results was deemed by the Compensation Committee to promote decision making that would best increase the value of the business unit over which the officer has direct oversight and control.
+Focusing a significant portion of the group vice presidents' short-term incentive award on operating profit and trade working capital results was deemed by the Compensation Committee to promote decision making that would best increase the value of the business unit with respect to which the officer has direct oversight and control.

 The operating profit, trade working capital, EPS and free cash flow goals were the only goals material to the determination of Messrs.
-Muse's and Smith's annual bonus.
+Muse's and Amato's annual short-term incentive award.
 The strategic objectives for Messrs.
-Muse and Smith were selected by the Compensation Committee after identifying with management certain objectives that were critical for the success of Messrs.
-Muse's and Smith's respective business unit and relate to central elements for the strategic plan of each business.
-However, no one strategic objective was material to the determination of his annual bonus.
-The strategic objectives are not formula driven, but rather reflect the Compensation Committee's judgment with respect to achievements in leveraging the Company's enterprise business system including advancements in standardized reporting and available functionality.
+Muse and Amato were selected by the Compensation Committee after identifying with management certain objectives that relate to central elements for the strategic plan of each business.
+However, no one strategic objective was material to the determination of his annual short-term incentive.
+Some of the strategic objectives are formula driven, others are not, reflecting instead the Compensation Committee's judgment with respect to achievements in improving the Company's safety performance and leveraging the Company's enterprise business system including advancements in standardized reporting and available functionality.

 Mr. Muse.
-The Lighting business achieved operating profit performance that was improved from the prior year but below target which resulted in a payout for Mr. Muse of 89% on the operating profit objective.
-Mr. Muse earned no incentive pay on the trade working capital portion of the composite measure because the Lighting business did not achieve at least 80% of the stated objective.
-When blended to form the composite measure (75% weight operating profit plus 25% weight trade working capital), Mr. Muse earned a 67% payout on this composite measure.
-The Compensation Committee assessed Mr. Muse's performance on the strategic objectives and determined that such results corresponded to a financial performance level of 150%.
-As a result, Mr. Muse's actual bonus for 2007 was determined as shown in the following table:
+The Lighting business did not meet the minimum performance threshold in operating profit which resulted in no incentive payout for Mr. Muse on the operating profit measure.
+However, the Lighting business achieved 1.9 percentage point improvement in trade working capital performance compared to the prior year which resulted in achievement of the maximum performance result on the trade working capital measure.
+When blended to form the composite measure (75% weight operating profit plus 25% weight trade working capital), Mr. Muse earned a 50% payout on this composite measure.
+The Compensation Committee assessed Mr. Muse's performance on the strategic objectives and determined that such results corresponded to a performance level of 167%.
+As a result, Mr. Muse's actual short-term incentive award for 2008 was determined as shown in the following table: